 Post Operative Information

-WHAT CAN I EXPECT AFTER my sinus SURGERY?
+♦WHAT CAN I EXPECT AFTER the procedure?

 Other symptoms reported after the procedure include the following list below.
 All of these things are normal after a sinus surgery.
 Most of them last a day or two and some may be present for a few weeks, but usually resolve on their own.